jgedri/sorcery-notes/Part One/places.md

 # Kristatanti
 You'll find an alehouse, an inn and a beggar here.
 If you give said beggar a coin, he'll offer you a key he claims will help should you be captured by Red-Eyes.
 (Probably useful in Part Two.)
 There's also a youngster who says "Snattacats!" for reasons known only to himself.

+# Dhumpus
+    West of Kris. lies Dhumpus.
+Along the way you'll encounter a Ratbear, which you can avoid by casting LAW for 3 stamina.
+## Explore the Village
+    Here you'll find a marketplace with a sword for sale(!)
+Might want to save a few coins.